 The King James Version mistranslates a stringed instrument mentioned in Daniel as “sackbut” (trombone).
-So it’s only natural that before modern scholarship, many authorities attributed the origin of the trombone to the ancient Hebrews.
-Some say the Hebrews got it from the Egyptians.
+Therefore, it’s only natural that before modern scholarship, many authorities attributed the origin of the trombone to the ancient Hebrews.
+Some say the Hebrews got it from the Egyptians, however.

 Between 1732 and 1750, Johann Heinrich Zedler issued one of the most important encyclopedias of the eighteenth century.

 It included four substantial unsigned articles on the trombone: